codio/site/source/docs/quickstart/crunch.md

 Click on the '+' to add a new instruction.

 ## Instructions
 Codio comes with a reasonable base set of instruction mnemonics that can be extended.
-Instructions that Codio offers that are very useful and allow for a much more natural approach when compared to the Little Man Computer instruction set.
+Instructions that Codio offers are very useful and allow for a much more natural approach when compared to the Little Man Computer instruction set.

 - `BGT` branch if greater than
 - `BGE` branch if greater than or equal to